Parliamentary.ai

 Overview

-This Defamation Bill aims to amend the law on defamation, specifically regarding the ability of companies and other non-natural legal persons to sue for defamation.
-The core change restricts the ability of businesses to bring defamation claims unless they can demonstrate substantial financial harm.
+This Defamation Bill aims to amend the law on defamation, specifically regarding the ability of companies and other non-natural persons to sue for defamation.
+The bill focuses on ensuring that such lawsuits are only pursued when substantial financial harm is demonstrable, thereby preventing frivolous claims.

 Description